[Reverse Engineering Workshop] Last Prep!

 Let’s try to put this into test with the executable provided here:

-Download this file to your computer.
+Download this archive file to your computer and extract it (password is CLEAN).

 Run it using the command line (“cmd”):